jakevdp/sklearn_pycon2015/README.md

 This repository will contain files and other info associated with my PyCon 2015 scikit-learn tutorial.

+# Video
+The tutorial presentation was video-taped; the video is available [here](https://www.youtube.com/watch?v=L7R4HUQ-eQ0).

 ## Installation Notes
 This tutorial requires the following packages: